Headway (band)

-Headway was a five piece British Britpop revival band from Hucknall, Nottinghamshire.
+Headway was a five-piece British Britpop revival band from Hucknall, Nottinghamshire.
 In early 2003, childhood friends singer/guitarist, David Wright, and guitarist, Joe Watts, recruited two more members.
 These were Dave Astbury on bass and Johnny Dakers on drums (later replaced by David Wright's brother Jay).
 The keyboardist Tom Harrison was added and Headway had fully formed.

 They gained a following within the English club scene, and struck a recording contract with the newly founded Suretone Records after Jordan Schur, the label's president, saw one of their concerts.
-Their song "Lord Knows" appeared on the US television programme, ER.
+Their song "Lord Knows" appeared on the US television program, ER.

 Headway toured with OneRepublic during the UK leg of their tour.